salesforcecli/plugin-org/messages/delete_sandbox.md

 # error.insufficientPermissions

+You don't have the required "DeleteSandbox" Permission Set assigned in the production org to delete sandbox "%s".

+# error.insufficientPermissions.actions

+- Ask your administrator to create a Permission Set named "DeleteSandbox" in the production org and assign it to your user.
+- Re-authenticate with the production org and try again.

+# error.insufficientAccess

-You do not have the required permission to delete this sandbox: %s.
-Contact your administrator to assign you the "DeleteSandbox" PermissionSet.
+You don't have permission to delete this sandbox.
+Ask your Salesforce admin to grant you the "Manage Sandboxes" system permission on your profile or a permission set in the production org.

-# warning.couldNotVerifyPermissions

-Could not verify permissions in sandbox: %s.
-The delete operation will proceed, but may fail if you do not have the required permissions.